dgraph-io/dgraph/wiki/content/query-language/index.md

 ### Facets i18n

-Facets keys and values can use language vocabs directly when mutating.
+Facets keys and values can use language-specific characters directly when mutating.
 But facet keys need to be enclosed in angle brackets `<>` when querying.
 This is similar to predicates.
 See [Predicates i18n](#predicates-i18n) for more info.

-{{% notice "note" %}}Dgraph supports [Internationalized Resource Identifier](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier) (IRI) for facet keys when querying.{{% /notice  %}}
+{{% notice "note" %}}Dgraph supports [Internationalized Resource Identifiers](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier) (IRIs) for facet keys when querying.{{% /notice  %}}

 Example:
 ```